djeada/Linux-Notes/notes/package_managers.md

 ```

 ## Managing APT Repositories
-The apt software repositories are defined in the /etc/apt/sources.list file or in different files in the /etc/apt/sources.list.d/ directory on Ubuntu and all other Debian-based distributions.
+APT repositories are defined in `/etc/apt/sources.list` or files in `/etc/apt/sources.list.d/` on Debian-based distributions.

-<code>add-apt-repository</code> is a Python script that adds an APT repository to /etc/apt/sources.list.
-The command can also be used to delete a previously added repository.

-To install it, follow these steps:
+add-apt-repository adds or deletes APT repositories in `/etc/apt/sources.list`.
+Install it with:

 ```bash
 apt update
 apt install software-properties-common
 ```

-Assume we want to install wine on our Debian-based system.
-We must take the following steps:
+To install Wine on a Debian-based system, follow these steps:

 Get the repository key and install it:

 ```bash
 wget -nc https://dl.winehq.org/wine-builds/winehq.key